Electricity generators at the EWMC - which use landfill gas as fuel - began operations in October 2005.

 Powerful facts about Landfill Gas Recovery

-- The Clover Bar Landfill site is the only one in Alberta that both recovers gas and uses it to generate electricity.
+- The Clover Bar Landfill site was the first landfill in Alberta that recovered gas for use to generate electricity.

-- The volume of gas sent to the generating station each day would fill 8,000 hot air balloons.
+- The volume of gas sent to the generating station each day is greater than 50,000 standard cubic metres.

-- The Clover Bar landfill is expected to produce gas until 2013.
+- The Clover Bar Landfill is expected to produce gas until at least 2060.